-There are more than 12 churches here, but remember it’s the poor people who make up these churches.
+There are more than 12 churches here.
 Even when you look at their shape, it clearly explains the situation.
 Some are just small tents, some are in people’s houses, some are under the shade of trees.
 When it rains it means no prayers that day.
 Some churches are built, but not finished.
-Here it’s mainly poor people who go to church.
-Very few better off people have time for God.
 Few individuals have come up to help but they mostly help relatives and that’s it.
-Lufafa used to go to the local churches and fundraise but because it’s mostly poor people.
 People may lack funds but they offer skills to help the ministry.

 This link is a great place to start learning about Uganda

 Read the CIA fact book about Uganda Here